Treatment for Spider Veins in Denver, Colorado

 - Exercising consistently and maintaining a healthy weight, which can help reduce the pressure put on the veins in your legs

 - Taking breaks from either sitting or standing for long periods

 - Limiting the amount of time you wear high heels, or shoes with steep inclines

 Aside from their discolored nature, spider veins on legs may also cause symptoms including aching, burning sensations, or itchiness.
 Though generally considered harmless, spider vein symptoms may cause discomfort, especially after an extended period of standing.

 Many people find that the cosmetic impact of spider veins causes feelings of self-consciousness, promoting changes in lifestyle and clothing choice.
-Prompt treatment at the sight of spider veins can help improve appearance and ensure that symptoms do not worsen over time.
+Prompt treatment at the sight of spider veins can help improve the appearance and ensure that symptoms do not worsen over time.

-Sclerotherapy is the most common form of treatment for spider veins, and has been widely used for decades.
+Sclerotherapy is the most common form of treatment for spider veins and has been widely used for decades.
 The process involves the injection of a solution that will cause the lining of the blood vessel to collapse and stick together.
 The blood then begins to clot, and the vessel turns to scar tissue over time, allowing the vein to be removed from your sight.

 Schedule an appointment with Minimally Invasive Procedure Specialists for an evaluation of your spider veins and to learn more about treatment options.